LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 - [DataCite Commons](https://commons.datacite.org/) provides a repository finder that integrates information on repositories from re3data within the [FAIRisFAIR](https://www.fairsfair.eu/) project.
 It allows users to search for repositories by keywords and filter the repositories for certificates, such as the CoreTrustSeal, or the software they are based on.

 ## Our choice
-For the data sets we owned ourselves within our department ([bud burst](#budburst)), we decided to store the primary data on DataverseNL.
+For the datasets we owned ourselves within our department ([bud burst](#budburst)), we decided to store the primary data on DataverseNL.
 Besides the reasons listed above, we chose DataverseNL because it was already used by many other researchers from our institute and it was suitable for our data type.
 For us it was especially important that we retain the custody of our data, which was a reason to not choose the Data Station.
 Additionally, we wanted to store our data within the Netherlands and it was a natural choice to choose a repository hosted by one of the project partners.